pymupdf/PyMuPDF/docs/functions.rst

 -----

-   .. method:: Annot._cleanContents()
+   .. method:: Annot.clean_contents(sanitize=True)

       Clean the :data:`contents` streams associated with the annotation.
-This is the same type of action which :meth:`Page.cleanContents` performs -- just restricted to this annotation.
+This is the same type of action which :meth:`Page.clean_contents` performs -- just restricted to this annotation.

 -----